- GRADUATE STUDIES

 A public affairs television program web cast live from the Fitzwater Center television studios and featuring media, government, political, civic and business leaders discussing the leading issues of the day.

-Students have immersed themselves in polling and political coverage of the 2008 Presidential Election.
+Students have immersed themselves in polling and political coverage of the 2015 Presidential Election and the 2008 Presidential Election.
 They have served as pollsters, pundits, reporters and news producers - and have earned widespread recognition for the quality of their work.
+With New Hampshire being first in the nation for general voting, this is a unique opportunity for our Fitzwater Center students.

 The Presidency and the Press